Common Medical Emergencies and How to Treat Them

 Immediate treatment within the first 90 minutes of a heart attack is very vital as it can dramatically increase the chances of survival.
 A dose aspirin tablet can lower the risk of clot formation until the time the patient reaches the hospital.

-Make the patient seat in a comfortable position and If breathing isn’t normal or the patient is unresponsive, hands-on CPR can be applied to double the chances of survival.
+Make the patient sit in a comfortable position, and If breathing isn’t normal or the patient is unresponsive, hands-on CPR can be applied to double the chances of survival.

-For the best treatment immediately rush to family medicine doctor.
+For the best treatment, immediately rush to a family medicine doctor.

 Burns and Scalds